Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 Disk access is slower, but hey!
 I don't want to pay $40 a month for a hobby server, do you?

 #### Install MongoDB Locally
-You will need to install MongoDB locally.
+To create the word-embedding databases we will need to install MongoDB locally.
 This could vary based upon your OS.
 I've used homebrew to install on the Mac.

 * https://brew.sh/